Limor3/Web-Scraping-Project/README.md

 # WEB SCRAPING PROJECT
 ### ITC project

-In this project we retrive data from the website:
+In this project we retrived data from the website:
 #### https://us.shein.com
 The website contains thousands of products, we decided to focus on dresses, tops and swimwear.
 For each product we gather data as: price, color, rating, style, etc...